kappa-db/kappa-core/README.md

         onindexed: function (cb) {} // will be called when the view finished indexing }
     ```
-  * `reset: function (cb)`: Reset internal state (next pull should start at the beginning).
-This handler is called by the kappa-core if the view's `version` property increases and thus wants to restart indexing.
+  * `reset: function (cb)`: Delete internal state.
+This is called when a full reindex is necessary.
+This means that the next pull ought to start at the beginning.
-  * `storeVersion: function (version, cb)`: Store the flow version somewhere
+  * `storeVersion: function (version, cb)`: Store the flow version number somewhere.
-  * `fetchVersion: function (cb)`: Fetch the version stored with storeVersion
+  * `fetchVersion: function (cb)`: Fetch the version stored with `storeVersion`

 * `view` object with properties
   * `map: function (messages, next)` (required) Called for each batch of messages.
 Call `next` when done indexing this batch of messages.
   * `open: function (flow, next)` (optional) Callback to call on open. `flow` is the current flow, it notably has a `name` property that uniquely identifies this flow within the current Kappa core.
 Has to call `next` when done with opening.
-  * `clearIndex: function (cb)`: Delete all indexed data.
+  * `reset: function (cb)`: Delete all indexed data.
 This is called by the Kappa core when a complete reindex is necessary.
 The `map` function will receive messages from the start on afterwards.
   * `version: int` The view version.
 If the version is increased, the Kappa core will clear and restart the indexing for this view after the next reopening of the core.

 Both `source` and `view` can have an `api` property with an object of function.
 The functions are exposed on `kappa.view[name]` / `kappa.source[name]`.
 Their `this` object refers to the flow they are part of, and their first parameter is the `kappa`.
 Other parameters are passed through.